Photos of the week ending Jan. 22, 2021

-Category: U.S. Politics Hits: 1Fencing and razor wire encircles the Capitol complex in advance of the inauguration of Joe Biden as the 46th President of the United States.
+Category: U.S. Politics Hits: 2Fencing and razor wire encircles the Capitol complex in advance of the inauguration of Joe Biden as the 46th President of the United States.
 (Tom Williams/CQ Roll Call)

 The nation watched this week as our fragile democracy successfully transitioned to a new administration and President Joe Biden was inaugurated as the 46th President of the United States.
 It’s sure to be a new era of American politics, with Democrats also in control of both chambers of Congress.